Build MVC Applications with Connectivity to Jira Service Management Data

-In this article, we will guide you through the process of utilizing wizards within Visual Studio to seamlessly integrate the CData ADO.NET Provider for Jira Service Desk into a basic MVC (Model, View, Controller) project.
+In this article, we will guide you through the process of utilizing wizards within Visual Studio to seamlessly integrate the CData ADO.NET Provider for Jira Service Management into a basic MVC (Model, View, Controller) project.

 Create the Entity Framework Model